core-wg/sid-pen/draft-bormann-core-yang-sid-pen.md

   github: cabo/sid-pen

 normative:
-  I-D.ietf-core-yang-cbor: yang-cbor
+  RFC9254: yang-cbor
-  I-D.ietf-core-sid: core-sid
+  RFC9595: core-sid
 informative:
   RFC1065:

 --- abstract

-[^abs1-]
+YANG-CBOR, RFC 9254 [^abs1-]

-[^abs1-]: YANG-CBOR, RFC XXXX (draft-ietf-core-yang-cbor) defines
+[^abs1-]: defines
         YANG Schema Item iDentifiers (YANG SID), globally unique 63-bit unsigned integers used to identify YANG items.
-        RFC YYYY (draft-ietf-core-sid) defines ways to allocate these SIDs on the basis of IANA registries.
+        RFC 9595 defines ways to allocate these SIDs on the basis of IANA registries.

 [^abs2-]

-[^abs2-]: The present specification uses these SID allocation mechanisms
+[^abs2-]: The present specification uses these SID allocation
-        to allocate 100 000 SIDs for each of the first 1 000 000
-        holders of IANA-registered Private Enterprise Numbers (PENs).
+        mechanisms to allocate ranges with 100 000 63-bit SIDs each for each of the first 1 000 000 holders of IANA-registered Private Enterprise Numbers (PENs), as well as ranges with 10 000 32-bit SIDs each for each of the first 100 000 holders.

 --- middle

 # Introduction

-[^abs1-]
+YANG-CBOR, {{-yang-cbor}} [^abs1-]

 [^abs2-]

-We allocate 100 000 mega-ranges, for the SID numbers 300 000 000 000 to 399 999 999 999.
+IANA \[is requested to allocate/has allocated] 100 000 mega-ranges, for the SID numbers 300 000 000 000 to 399 999 999 999.

+IANA also \[is requested to allocate/has allocated] 1000 mega-ranges, for the SID numbers 3 000 000 000 to 3 999 999 999.

 The holder of a PEN ppp ppp then can use the SID numbers 3pp ppp p00 000 to 3pp ppp p99 999 for allocation in a scheme defined by the holder.
+The holder of a PEN pp ppp then can use the SID numbers 3 ppp pp0 000 to 3 ppp pp9 999 for allocation in a scheme defined by the holder.

 # Example